 5. Elastic band 1/4″, short length for shorts side seams.

-Cut across chest line at the under arm level.
+2. Upper chest at under arm level.

 Cut out sleeves and slit open their inseams with a pair of scissors.
 We only need the sleeves and body part of the sweater.

 Keep the rest for other projects.
 I think the knitted rib on the neckline should be nice for making a rosette brooch.

 Trace a shorts pattern from a pair of pants or shorts, or download a 7-year-old & 3-year-old shorts’ pattern from this post and this post respectively.

 Lower the waist-line 3″ below the shorts pattern.
 Shorten the shorts length to your like or able to fit in the sleeve area.
 Mine is about 1 1/2″ from the crotch point.
 Adjust the width of the shorts to fit the sweater width.

 Pin paper pattern and cut the shortened low waist shorts pattern from the sleeves with 1/2″ seam allowance.